sid10297/bill_manager/README.md

 4. View all the bills in the Bills page.

 ## Known Bugs
 - The Snackbar, in certain scenarios, shows the previous error message.
+It is because errors are not handled properly by useAPI Hook.

-## Potential Improvements
+## Improvements

-- Add a search feature to quickly find specific bills and implement pagination.
+- Snackbar errors issue can easily be fixed by react-query.
-- Provide data visualization for better insights into bill trends.
+- Use form validation libraries like yup along with react-form-hook.